Be There Before®

 #Cybersecurity spiked after Oracle’s breach, while #DeFi, #Crypto, and #Blockchain gained ground amid renewed interest in decentralized finance. #Web3 also picked up traction as discussions centered on user autonomy and data integrity.
 Broader themes like #Technology and #Innovation tied it all together, and #soonistheredpill hinted at a growing belief: a major tech shift is on the horizon. #Tech remains the constant.

-We saw social conversations ebb and flow along with major political swings and product/company announcements, as we would expect.
-There were small boosts in conversation driven by industry events, as well.
+We observed social conversations ebb and flow in tandem with political shifts and company announcements (we're looking at you, Google I/O).
 Fintech mentions continue to soar, with X's Grok leading the way as fintech's most prolific poster.

 VP, Comms